greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 Before you begin installing Greenplum Database, be sure you have completed the steps in [Configuring Your Systems](prep_os.html) to configure each of the coordinator, standby coordinator, and segment host machines for Greenplum Database.

-**Important:** After installing Greenplum Database, you must set Greenplum Database environment variables.
+> **Important** After installing Greenplum Database, you must set Greenplum Database environment variables.
 See [Setting Greenplum Environment Variables](init_gpdb.html).

 See [Example Ansible Playbook](ansible-example.html) for an example script that shows how you can automate creating the `gpadmin` user and installing the Greenplum Database.

 Follow these instructions to install Greenplum Database from a pre-built binary.

-**Important:** You require sudo or root user access to install from a pre-built RPM or DEB file.
+> **Important** You require sudo or root user access to install from a pre-built RPM or DEB file.

 1. Download and copy the Greenplum Database package to the `gpadmin` user's home directory on the coordinator, standby coordinator, and every segment host machine.
 The distribution file name has the format `greenplum-db-<version>-<platform>.rpm` for RHEL, Oracle Linux, or Rocky Linux systems.